Alan Kelly (politician): Labour Party deputy leadership and cabinet minister (2014–2016)

-Kelly attracted controversy for his former association with John Delaney of the FAI and denied claims that Delaney was stopping people and asking them to vote for him during the 2016 general election campaign.
+Kelly was appointed Labour's director of elections and chair of the party's national campaign committee for the 2016 general election.
+Kelly attracted controversy for his association with John Delaney of the FAI and denied claims that Delaney was stopping people and asking them to vote for him during the 2016 general election campaign.
 Delaney had asked people to support Kelly on MidWest Radio.
 Kelly insisted that having Delaney support him was not a form of cronyism.
-Following the election, Kelly remained Minister for the Environment, Community and Local Government in an acting capacity during prolonged talks on government formation.
+Following the election, Kelly remained Minister for the Environment, Community and Local Government until May 2016 during prolonged talks on government formation.

-Writing on Kelly in How Ireland Voted 2016: The Election Nobody Won, the authors claimed that Phil Hogan left “the controversy surrounding water charges remained for his successor, Labour's Alan Kelly, to deal with.”

 Opposition and leadership challenges (2016–2020)

-In May 2016, Kelly announced his intention to seek leadership of the Labour Party.
+In May 2016, Kelly announced his intention to seek the leadership of the Labour Party.
 However, he failed to attract a nomination from his parliamentary colleagues, resulting in the unopposed appointment of Brendan Howlin as the new leader.
 Kelly was not present at the conference at which Howlin was announced as leader.
 One TD who was present described Kelly's no-show as "childish" and "disrespectful".
 Kelly was adamant that Howlin "blocked" his leadership ambitions by warning colleagues that he would not stand if there was a contest.
 Later, Kelly tweeted an image of seven pints of Guinness lined up, ranging from full to half empty, with the cryptic message: "The seven stages of leadership".
-He was reportedly "considering his future in politics after being left humiliated by his parliamentary party," according to the Irish Independent.
-Sarah McInerney of The Times wrote an opinion piece supporting Kelly titled 'The man we love to hate should be leading Labour.'
+He was reportedly "considering his future in politics after being left humiliated by his parliamentary party", according to the Irish Independent.
+Sarah McInerney of The Times wrote an opinion piece supporting Kelly titled "The man we love to hate should be leading Labour".

 Grassroots efforts to put pressure on members of the parliamentary party were unsuccessful.
 The parliamentary party also decided not to nominate any candidates for the position of deputy leader, leaving Kelly's previous position vacant.
-When asked by Hot Press if he felt 'shafted', he replied saying; "Yes.
+When asked by Hot Press if he felt "shafted", he replied saying; "Yes.
 I was pretty annoyed about what happened.
-It was a difficult period but I’ve moved on.
+It was a difficult period but I've moved on.
 There are no issues.
 I don't bear grudges.
 But you don't forget.
 You put it inward and you use it for motivation – and you move on."
-In the same interview he said that it was 'wrong' that the grassroots membership couldn't have a say.
+In the same interview, he said that it was "wrong" that the grassroots membership couldn't have a say.
 In Spring 2017, Kelly was approached to join Fine Gael by the Tipperary organisation, which he declined.
 A source believed to be close to Kelly confirmed this to be true but said that "Alan has time and time again said that Labour values are in his DNA and that's certainly true.
 He's always talking about workers and the value of work.
 He is certainly not one of those who just pander to the welfare or liberal agendas that Labour has become so associated with.
 His ambition is to drag the Labour Party back towards what he believes in rather than ever leave it".